Buyer Agency Agreement

 Assuming a Cancellation Window Exists

-Not Connecting Agent Compensation to the Loan
+Not Connecting Agent Compensation to Your Loan

 - Can we start with a shorter agreement term (30 to 60 days) before committing to a full year?